Here's a link to the Met.Office forecast page for Bury St Edmunds.

 Link to an amateur video of All Saints Church, Hawstead (mostly the churchyard) made in Spring 2012 and published on U-Tube

-Simon Miller, one of the two Church Wardens has been researching the Registers of Baptisms, Marriages and Burials at All Saints Church and has compiled digitsed versions.
+Simon Miller, formerly Church Warden, researched the Registers of Baptisms, Marriages and Burials at All Saints Church and compiled digitsed versions.
 He has also created a list of the war dead from Hawstead (WW1 and WW2)